Overcoming Fear of Speaking in Public: Encouragement from the Bible

 Exodus 3:9-14

-But Moses said to God, “Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?”
+11 Moses said to God, “Who am I, that I should go to Pharaoh, and that I should bring the children of Israel out of Egypt?”

-And God said, “I will be with you.
-And this will be the sign to you that it is I who have sent you: When you have brought the people out of Egypt, you will worship God on this mountain.”
+12 He said, “Certainly I will be with you.
+This will be the token to you, that I have sent you: when you have brought the people out of Egypt, you shall serve God on this mountain.”

-Moses said to God, “Suppose I go to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’
-Then what shall I tell them?”
+13 Moses said to God, “Behold, when I come to the children of Israel, and tell them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’ what should I tell them?”

 Exodus 4:10

-Moses said to the LORD, “Pardon your servant, Lord.
-I have never been eloquent, neither in the past nor since you have spoken to your servant.
-I am slow of speech and tongue.”
+Moses said to Yahweh (Hebrew Name for God), “O Lord, I am not eloquent, neither before now, nor since you have spoken to your servant; for I am slow of speech, and of a slow tongue.”

 Moses felt inadequate saying that he was never eloquent and that he was slow of speech and tongue.
 Someone else in the Bible said something similar to the Lord…